Duluth, Minnesota: 2012 flooding

-From June 19–20, 2012, Duluth suffered the worst flood in its history, caused by 9 in of rain throughout the course of thirty hours.
-Combined with its rocky sediments, hard soil and 43 streams and creeks, the city could not handle the massive rainfall.
+On June 19–20, 2012, Duluth suffered the worst flood in its history, caused by 9 in of rain in 30 hours.
+Combined with its rocky sediments, hard soil, and 43 streams and creeks, the city could not handle the massive rainfall.
 Mayor Don Ness declared a state of emergency, asking for national assistance.
 Minnesota Governor Mark Dayton declared a state of emergency, sending the National Guard and the Red Cross to assist in the relief efforts.
 Several sinkholes opened throughout the city, causing massive property damage.
 Several feet of standing water accumulated in many city alleys and parking lots.
-Streets were turned into rapids and many roads split apart due to the heavy flow of water.
+Streets were turned into rapids, and many roads split apart due to the heavy flow of water.
 A portion of West Skyline Parkway tumbled down the hill, isolating a neighborhood.
-The Saint Louis River, in Duluth's Fond du Lac neighborhood, flooded Highway 23, isolating that neighborhood as well, and damaging roadways and bridges.
+The Saint Louis River, in Duluth's Fond du Lac neighborhood, flooded Highway 23, isolating that neighborhood as well and damaging roadways and bridges.

-The Lake Superior Zoo flooded in the early hours of June 20; 11 barnyard animals drowned, as did a turkey vulture, a raven and a snowy owl.
-The rising waters enabled a polar bear to escape her exhibit, though she was quickly found on zoo grounds, tranquilized and moved to safety.
+The Lake Superior Zoo flooded in the early hours of June 20; 11 barnyard animals drowned, as did a turkey vulture, a raven, and a snowy owl.
+The rising waters enabled a polar bear to escape her exhibit, though she was quickly found on zoo grounds, tranquilized, and moved to safety.
 Two harbor seals escaped the zoo grounds but were later found on Grand Avenue.
-All three animals were moved to Como Park Zoo in Saint Paul for a temporary, but indeterminate, amount of time.
-The polar bear was transferred to the Kansas City Zoo in late 2012 as part of the American Zoological Association's (AZA) Species Survival Program breeding recommendation.
+All three animals were moved to Como Park Zoo in Saint Paul for a temporary but indeterminate amount of time.
+The polar bear was transferred to the Kansas City Zoo in 2012 as part of the American Zoological Association's (AZA) Species Survival Program breeding recommendation.